-All of our common stock is held by Holdings.
-The following table sets forth information with respect to the beneficial ownership of Holdings common stock by (a) any person or group who beneficially owns more than five percent of Holdings common stock, (b) each of our directors and executive officers and (c) all directors and officers as a group.
+Holdings holds all of our common stock.
+The following table shows information with respect to the beneficial ownership of Holdings common stock by (a) any person or group who beneficially owns more than five percent of Holdings common stock, (b) each of our directors and executive officers and (c) all directors and officers as a group.

-Name of Beneficial Owner Percentage of Outstanding Common Stock (1)

-DLJ Merchant Banking Partners II, L.P. and

-related investors(2)(3) 71.9%

-Bausch & Lomb Incorporated 12.5%

-James C. Foster(4) 2.0%

-Thomas F. Ackerman(4)

-Dennis R. Shaughnessy(4)

-Robert Cawthorn(5)

-Stephen D. Chubb

-Thompson Dean(5)

-Stephen C. McCluski

-Reid S. Perper(5)

-Douglas E. Rogers(5)

-William Waltrip

-Henry C. Wendt(5)

-Officers and directors as a group(4) 6.1%

-oritoers and utrectors as a group(4) 0.1%

-t land them do
+Name of Beneficial Owner Percentage of Outstanding Common Stock (1) DLJ Merchant Banking Partners II, L.P. and related investors(2)(3) Bausch & Lomb Incorporated.
+James C. Foster(4).
+Thomas F. Ackerman(4).
+Dennis R. Shaughnessy(4).
+Robert Cawthorn(5).
+Stephen D. Chubb.
+Thompson Dean(5).
+Stephen C. McCluski.
+Reid S. Perper(5).
+Douglas E. Rogers(5).
+William Waltrip.
+Henry C. Wendt(5).
+71.9% 12.5% 2.0% Officers and directors as a group(4) 6.1%

-less than 1%.

-- (1) Under the SEC's rules, each person or entity is deemed to be a beneficial owner with the power to vote and direct the disposition of these shares. - (2) Consists of shares held indirectly through CRL Acquisition LLC by the DLJMB Funds and the following related investors: DLJ Merchant Banking Partners II-A, L.P.; DLJ Investment Partners, L.P.; DLJ Offshore Partners II, C.V.; DLJ Capital Corp.; DLJ Diversified Partners, L.P.; DLJ Diversified Partners-A, L.P.; DLJ Millennium Partners, L.P.; DLJ Millennium Partners-A, L.P.; DLJMB Funding II, Inc.; DLJ First ESC L.P.; DLJ EAB Partners, L.P.; DLJ ESC II, L.P.; Sprout Capital VIII, L.P. and Sprout Venture Capital, L.P.
+- less than 1%. - (1) Under the SEC's rules, a beneficial owner is any person or entity with the power to vote and direct the disposition of these shares. - (2) Consists of shares held indirectly through CRL Acquisition LLC by the DLJMB Funds and the following related investors: DLJ Merchant Banking Partners II-A, L.P.; DLJ Investment Partners, L.P.; DLJ Offshore Partners II, C.V.; DLJ Capital Corp.; DLJ Diversified Partners, L.P.; DLJ Diversified Partners-A, L.P.; DLJ Millennium Partners, L.P.; DLJ Millennium Partners-A, L.P.; DLJMB Funding II, Inc.; DLJ First ESC L.P.; DLJ EAB Partners, L.P.; DLJ ESC II, L.P.; Sprout Capital VIII, L.P. and Sprout Venture Capital, L.P.
 See "Certain Relationships and Related Party Transactions" and "Plan of Distribution."
 The address of each of these investors is 277 Park Avenue, New York, New York 10172, except the address of Offshore Partners is John B. Gorsiraweg 14, Willemstad, Curacao, Netherlands Antilles. - (3) Does not include the effect of the warrants or the issuance by Holdings of senior discount debentures with other warrants to the DLJMB Funds and other investors.
 If such warrants were exercised, the percentage of outstanding common stock beneficially owned by DLJ Merchant Banking Partners II, L.P. and related investors would decrease by 1.0%. - (4) Consists of shares held indirectly through CRL Acquisition LLC. - (5) Messrs.
 Cawthorn, Dean, Perper, Rogers and Wendt are officers of DLJ Merchant Banking, Inc., an affiliate of the DLJMB Funds and the initial purchaser.
 Shares shown for Messrs.
 Cawthorn, Dean, Perper, Rogers and Wendt exclude shares shown as held by the DLJMB Funds, as to which they disclaim beneficial ownership.
 The address of each of these investors is 277 Park Avenue, New York, New York 10172.